-Pages from PDF documents which use a higher PDF version number than the PDF output document that is currently being generated can not be imported.
-The reason is that PDFlib can no longer make sure that the output will actually conform to the requested PDF version after a PDF with a higher version number has been imported.
-Solution: set the version of the output PDF to the required level using the compatibility option in PDF_begin_document().
+▶ Pages from PDF documents which use a higher PDF version number than the PDF output document that is currently being generated cannot be imported.
+The reason is that PDFlib could no longer ensure that the output conforms to the requested PDF version after a PDF with a higher version number has been imported.
+Solution: set the version of the output PDF to the required level using the compatibility option in PDF begin document().

-PDF 1.7ext 3 (Acrobat 9) and PDF 1.7ext8 (Acrobat X/XI) documents are compatible with PDF 1.7 as far as PDI is concerned.
+PDF 1.7ext3 and PDF 1.7ext8 documents are compatible with PDF 1.7 as far as PDI is concerned.